pennhanlee/tp/docs/DeveloperGuide.md

     Use case returns at step 1.

 * 2a.
 User provides an invalid page.
-A page is invalid when it is a non-positive integers, lower than the specified book's `bookmark`, or higher than the specified book's `totalPages`.
     * 2a1. _bookmark_ returns an error message.

     Use case resumes at step 2.

 * 2b.
 User provides an invalid deadline.
-A deadline is invalid when it has the wrong format, or the date has already passed.
     * 2b1. _bookmark_ returns an error message.

     Use case resumes at step 2.